scailable/sclbl-integration-sdk/postprocessor-python-confidences-example/README.md

 - **Command** defines how to start the postprocessor
 - **SocketPath** tells the AI Manager where to send data to so the external postprocessor will receive it
 - **ReceiveInputTensor** tells the AI Manager if this postprocessor expects information to access the raw input tensor data
+- **ReceiveConfidenceData** tells the AI Manager to send the confidence values of detected objects as metadata.

 The socket path is always given as the first command line argument when the application is started.
 It is therefore best practice for the external postprocessor application to read its socket path from here, instead of defining the data twice.

+For performance reasons the confidence values are not sent by the AI Manager by default.
+It is therefore necessary to include the `ReceiveConfidenceData` flag in the settings to receive the confidence values.

 ## Restarting the server